Who is Railroad Workers United?

 This will be J.P.’s third term on the RWU Steering Committee.
 His second term 2012 - 2014 he served as the newly created position of Organizer.
 For 2014 - 2016 he served as Co-Chair, and now he has once again assumed the Organizer position.
 Brother J.P. comes from a union family (CWA, IBEW and BRS) and has worked on the railroad for 15 years.
 He is a CSX extra board engineer, working various territories that radiate out of the Louisville, KY hub, formerly serving as Secretary-Treasurer for BLET #78.
 John formerly worked as a conductor and was a member of UTU #376 .
 In recent years, he has been elected to the Teamsters for a Democratic Union (TDU) Steering Committee.
 John is a talented musician, singer, and song writer.
 (Click on his picture to go to the John Paul Wright YouTube page).

-James Wallace is serving his third term on the Steering Committee after joining RWU in 2011 not long after hiring out on the railroad.
-He currently holds the position of Recording Secretary.
+James Wallace served two terms as Recording Secretary before stepping up to Co-Chair in May 2017, filling the vacancy left by Jen Wallis.
+He has been on the Steering Committee since joining RWU in 2011, not long after hiring out on the railroad.
 Brother James is chairing the RWU Committee on Single Employee Crews and was appointed in December 2016 to be the RWU International Solidarity Liaison, the first member to hold the newly created post.
 He currently works as a road conductor for the BNSF out of Lincoln, NE. and is a member of SMART Local #305.

 Ross Grooters - ISC Co-Chair